emahuni/strapi-plugin-vitest/README.md

 pnpm vitest
 ```

+This will run all tests in the tests directory, according to the vitest.config.js configuration.
 See [Vitest](https://vitest.dev/) for more information about running tests, arguments and options.

+If the package under test is a standalone Strapi plugin, then this will build the `test-app` on each run.
+On the first run, the harness will create a default super admin: `superadmin@test.co.zw` with password: `Password123`.
+You can use this to login to the admin backend if you run the console, develop or start scripts.
+See below.

 ### Difference with Strapi Unit Testing Guide Documentation